Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     2. Click Edit
         - Set Timeout to at least 30 seconds
     3. Save the configuration
-    4. Screenshot 7
+    4. Screenshot 6

 5. 🧪 Test the Function

-    1. Click Test > Create test event
+    1. Click Test > Create test event(Screenshot 7)
     2. Used the input as
         ```txt
             {